antiphp/cognoz.github.io/_posts/2018-11-16-Ceph-Upgrade.md

 So, we need to manually create disk partitions and prepare them for bluestore osds
 We will use 2 partitons per disk - one for osd data and one raw block device for bluestore (without seperate db/wal partitions).
 In this example, our target device is /dev/sdd with osd-id=6.
 ##### Step 1.
 Remove old osd.
-``ceph osd out 6
+``ceph osd out 6``
-ceph osd rm 6
-ceph auth del osd.6
-ceph osd crush rm osd.6``
-Wait for rebalance, and then it will be done, umount /var/lib/ceph/osd/ceph-6 dir, and zap everything
+Wait for rebalance, and then it will be done, umount /var/lib/ceph/osd/ceph-6 dir, and zap everything ``ceph osd rm 6 ceph auth del osd.6 ceph osd crush rm osd.6 umount  /var/lib/ceph/osd/ceph-6 sgdisk -Z /dev/sdd``
-``umount  /var/lib/ceph/osd/ceph-6
-sgdisk -Z /dev/sdd``

 ##### Step 2.
 Partitions, dirs.